chirimen-oh/chirimen-oh.github.io/docs/en/FAQ.md

 It was developed by the CHIRIMEN Open Hardware community.
 However, that community itself does not do manufacturing and selling of that.

 ## Q. Can I reuse only the hardware part of CHIRIMEN?
 Yes.
 However, assistance in particular of a software is not expectable from a community in that case.
-Moreover, "Based on CHIRIMEN technology" cannot be displayed, either.

 ## Q. How to get a CHIRIMEN hardware?
 Currently, the community member uses a small number of prototype for OS development.
 Purchase may become possible if it is mass-produced by the licensed marker based on the released source code.